apache/horaedb-docs/docs/src/en/sql/model/special_columns.md

 # Special Columns

-Tables in CeresDB have the following constraints:
+Tables in HoraeDB have the following constraints:

 - Primary key is required
 - The primary key must contain a time column, and can only contain one time column